tigase/tigase-server/src/main/restructured/Tigase_Development/Hack_Tigase_Jabber-XMPP_Server_in_Eclipse.rst

 Eclipse IDE currently requires the use of `Java Development Kit 8 <http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html>`__.

-You will also need the M2E plugin for Maven integration, however this can be done inside Eclipse now, so refer to the `Plugin Installation <#m2EPlugin>`__ section for that.
+You will also need the M2E plugin for Maven integration, however this can be done inside Eclipse now, so refer to the :ref:`Plugin Installation<m2EPlugin>` section for that.

 Installation
 --------------